Australian

 colored fish, giant clams, beche de mer and coral outcrops can

 all be seen.
-Easy swimming in shallow water brings y
+Easy swimming in shallow water brings you over coral

-over coral “bombies,” heads of coral with their assortment
+“bombies,” heads of coral with their assortment of fishes,

-of fishes, and hard and soft corals.
-Parrot fish glean algae from
+and hard and soft corals.
+Parrot fish glean algae from the coral,

-the coral, and small and medium predators search for food.
-Schools
+and small and medium predators search for food.
+Schools of fish twist

-of fish twist and flash between the outcrops.
-An occasional sea turtle
+and flash between the outcrops.
+An occasional sea turtle may be seen.

-may be seen.
-You can also glide around the coral in a semi-submersible
+You can also glide around the coral in a semi-submersible submarine,

-submarine, dry and with your ordinary cameras, while a marine biologist
+dry and with your ordinary cameras, while a marine biologist describes

-describes the species seen and some of the processes at work.
-There
+the species seen and some of the processes at work.
+There are also

-are also guided snorkel tours led by a marine biologist.
-On your way
+guided snorkel tours led by a marine biologist.
+On your way out one

-out one of the marine biologists explains the development of this
+of the marine biologists explains the development of this and other

 reef systems and gives an illustrated introduction to many of the